 Even when one day a friend told me that he had just met a gay person, I thought he had made it up, or it was just his imagination.

-By then I knew there were gays, but they seemed small in number, very far and remote from my life '??just a deviation from reality.
+By then I knew there were gays, but they seemed small in number, very far and remote from my life and just a deviation from reality.